 The Bureau of Labor Statistics’ Occupational Employment and Wage Statistics series for SOC 53-3053 (shuttle drivers and chauffeurs) places the Denver-Aurora-Lakewood MSA median chauffeur wage roughly 5 percent below the New York-Newark-Jersey City MSA and broadly in line with the Boston-Cambridge-Newton and Washington-Arlington-Alexandria MSAs — a pattern that aligns with the corporate sedan-hour band sitting at the upper end of the non-Northeast major-market range.
 Atmosphere Research Group’s Henry Harteveldt has noted that Denver’s ground-transport economics are structurally distinctive on the mountain-corridor extension side: the metro’s freight pattern carries a structurally distinct demand layer from the DEN-to-ski-resort cadence that no other US gateway market carries on a comparable scale.
 R.W.
 Mann & Co’s airline-economics work on the DEN corridor has surfaced a parallel pattern from the aviation side: Denver-origin business travelers’ ground-side spend per arrival runs comparable to the Boston and DC equivalents on the metro-anchored cadence and structurally above on the mountain-corridor extension layer, reflecting the I-70 corridor demand profile that anchors the upper end of the spend distribution.

 Business Travel News’ 2025 ground-rate benchmark survey placed Denver’s published corporate floor at $92/hr median across surveyed operators, with the 75th percentile at $100/hr and outliers at $118/hr for SUV-anchored tiers.
-The corporate master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the app-network operators run modestly above.
-Bloomberg’s reporting on Blacklane’s North American expansion in 2024 cited a Denver posted hourly modestly above the resident-fleet floor on the operator’s premium tiers, with the entry tier running below the floor in a posture consistent with the operator’s positioning in the broader Mountain West and Sunbelt markets.
+The corporate master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the flat-rate operators run modestly above.

 The cross-rate that matters most for program design is the mountain-corridor extension economics on a single principal’s annual spend.
 A senior executive with material Vail or Aspen exposure — typically 8 to 14 mountain-corridor transfers per year on top of a metro-anchored Denver cadence — generates roughly 25–35 percent of total annual Denver ground spend on mountain-extension dispatch despite mountain trips comprising only roughly 12 percent of total annual trip count.
 The arbitrage on mountain-extension dispatch sits in the operator’s mountain-corridor specialist posture, chauffeur high-altitude operating qualifications, weather-window dispatch posture, and named-driver retention for mountain assignments rather than in the metro-anchored hourly differential.